MaxJackson13/HackTheBox/Writer/Writer.md

 <img src='Images/sites-enabled.png'>

 It shows the root of the website is `/var/www/writer.htb` and there's a `.wsgi` file which I'll check out.
 It also points to a development site on port `8080` only accessible through localhost.
-If a can find an SSRF I could interact with this site.
+If I can find an SSRF I could interact with this site.

 <img src='Images/wsgi.png'>

 There's a comment about an `__init__.py` file which I'll read next.
-The exact location of the file is a bit ambiguous as `from writer import...` could mean a file `writer.py` or a parent directory `/writer`, but trying the path `/var/www/writer.htb/__init__.py` works.
+The exact location of the file is a bit ambiguous as `from writer import app` could mean a file `writer.py` containing an `app` object, a parent directory `/writer` containing `app.py` or `writer/__init__.py` containing an `app` object, but trying the path `/var/www/writer.htb/__init__.py` works.
 This file leaks some credentials:

 <img src='Images/__init__.png'>